jrhaab/Jeanee-bitez/README.md

     Footer: footer.html

 ##Project structure:
-    index.html -> This is the entry file
+   /Pages -> This is the entry files
+   /components -> This contains default elements or bottoms
     /styles -> This contains all stylesheets
     /scripts -> This contains all scripts
     /assets -> This contains all media and non-media assets